iboyko21/react100-change-calculator/README.md

 - Convert visual wireframe to JSX markup.
 - Setup state management.
-- Setup event binding for the button elements.
+- Setup event binding for the button and input elements.
 - Update view state based on calculation results.
 - Pass all tests.